Escape to Athena: Plot

-However, on climbing to the monastery, the group discover a heavily armed garrison.
+The group discover a heavily armed garrison atop the mountain.
 Zeno uses gas to knock out most of the soldiers, but not before their commander orders a V-2 rocket launch to destroy the invasion fleet.
-Judson knocks out the control room with grenades, but one of the Germans survives long enough to activate the base's self-destruct mechanism.
-Not realising the danger immediately, Charlie and Rotelli scour the monastery for the treasure, while Judson frees the monks.
-Zeno finds the self-destruct clock, but he cannot deactivate it.
-Zeno, the monks and the Americans escape the monastery before it explodes.
-Searching for treasure until the last minute, Charlie escapes the explosion with the only treasure the Germans left behind — tin plates adorned with Hitler's face.
+Judson knocks out the control room with grenades, but one of the Germans activates the base's self-destruct mechanism.
+Not realizing the danger immediately, Charlie and Rotelli scour the monastery for the treasure, while Judson frees the monks.
+Zeno finds the self-destruct clock, but can't deactivate it.
+Zeno, the monks and the Americans escape just before the monastery explodes.
+Charlie escapes with the only treasure the Germans left behind — tin plates adorned with Adolf Hitler's face.

-During the victory celebration in the village, Hecht, Charlie, and Dottie plan after the war to capitalise on treasures Hecht has already looted, by making copies to sell to Americans.
+During the victory celebration in the village, Hecht, Charlie, and Dottie plan after the war to capitalise on treasures Hecht has already looted, by selling counterfeit copies to Americans.
 Professor Blake learns from one of the freed monks that their treasure — Byzantine plates made of gold — is safe, having been hidden in the brothel the entire time.

-The final scene cuts to the modern day, by which time Zeno's former headquarters have been turned into a state museum housing the treasures of Mount Athena.
+In the modern day, Zeno's former headquarters has been turned into a state museum housing the treasures of Mount Athena.